 - Liquid paper board, e.g. UHT milk and juice boxes

 - Hazardous or Chemical waste, e.g. Gas bottles, Paints, chemical sprays

 Turn the plastic item over and check if it has a recycling label with a number in the centre of it.

 The label will provide you with easy recycling information and can help remove confusion, saving you time and reducing waste to landfill.

 For more information on Australian recycling labels please check out this link

 Australian Recycling Labels

-Council accepts rigid and semi-rigid plastics with numbers from one to five.
+Council accepts rigid and semi-rigid plastics numbered one, two, and five.